Nebukam/mkfont/docs/docs/views/explorer-history.md

 ## Fast back'n forth

 You can click any action to go back to that point in time.
-You can also use {% include shortcut.html keys="Ctrl Z" %} / {% include shortcut.html keys="Ctrl Y" %} to Undo/Redo actions in order.
+You can also use {% include shortcut keys="Ctrl Z" %} / {% include shortcut keys="Ctrl Y" %} to Undo/Redo actions in order.

 ![Preview Explorer Select](/assets/images/views/action-stack-rewind.png)